Cousteau (band): History

-In 2016 it was announced that Liam McKahey and Davey Ray Moor were returning as CousteauX and were back in the recording studio preparing new music.
-To honour the new era the band placed an X at the end of their name.
-Cousteaux is another popular French family name.
+In 2016 it was announced that Liam McKahey and Davey Ray Moor were back in the recording studio and returning as CousteauX.
+To avoid legal complications with the litigious Cousteau Society, and to honour the new era, the band placed an X at the end of their name; Cousteaux being another popular French family name.
 The new CousteauX began with a sold-out debut at The Blue Note in Milan in May 2016.
-A new album (CousteauX) was released in September 2017 on Silent X Records to international critical acclaim.
-The duo have performed gigs in London, Portugal and Milan.
+A new album (CousteauX) was released in September 2017 on Silent X Records to consistent international critical acclaim, including Album of The Year in Music Republic Magazine.
+The duo, augmented by Italian Musicians Lorenzo Corti, Marco Ferrara and Massimo Lorenzon performed gigs in the UK, Portugal and Italy including a sold-out night at the legendary 100 Club in London.

-The latest album, Stray Gods, was released in August 2021.
+The latest album, Stray Gods, was released in August 2020, and the video 'When The Bloom Has Left The Rose' won dozens of international awards including Best Music Video at the 2020 London Independent Film Festival.
+2022 saw Last Good Day of The Year sync'd with the hit US series Atlanta.
+Their music continues to be played internationally on radio, television and film; testament to the timeless nature of these songs and their recordings.